 When we started our debt-free journey, we became laser-focused on budgeting and paying off debt.

-As a stay-at-home mom, it was my job to save our family as much as I could so we were able to reach our financial goals.
+As a stay-at-home mom, it was my job to save our family as much as possible so we could reach our financial goals.

 I wore my frugality as a badge of honor (and still do!).